NickSchweitzer/Collections/Docs/Reference/TheCodingMonkey.Collections.BST/PostOrderFlatEnumerator-2/Traverse.md

 # PostOrderFlatEnumerator&lt;TKey,TValue&gt;.Traverse method

-Defines a traversal function for shallow copying the elements from the BinarySearchTree into the passed in ArrayList.
+Defines a traversal function for shallow copying the elements from the BinarySearchTree into the passed in Collection.

 ```csharp
 protected override void Traverse(Node<TKey, TValue> current,